-Professor Gallman is a historian of early North America, with a focus on borderlands, law, and the shared histories of Native peoples, Europeans, and people of African descent during the eighteenth and nineteenth centuries.
+Professor Gallman is a historian of early North America, with a focus on borderlands, law, and the shared histories of Indigenous peoples, Europeans, and people of African descent during the eighteenth and nineteenth centuries.
 She teaches courses on these themes, from the pre-contact era to the U.S. Civil War.
 Prior to joining the faculty at LC, she held the 2017-2019 Barra Postdoctoral Fellowship at the McNeil Center for Early American Studies at the University of Pennsylvania.

 SpecialtyEarly North America, Borderlands, Law

 PhD 2017, MA 2012 University of California, Davis

 JD 1994 New York University School of Law

 United States: Revolution to Empire [Early North American History]

 Borderlands: U.S.-Mexico Border, 16th Century to the Present